spyrosgian/PrimeNumbers/README.md

 # PrimeNumbers

-This is a Git repository that contains Part 1 of Assignment 2 of _Introduction in Python Programming_ Part Time Course of Cardiff University.
+This is a Git repository that contains the python script for Part 1 of Assignment 2 of _Introduction in Python Programming_ Part Time Course of Cardiff University.

 A Python script, named prime.py, which prompts the user to enter a decimal number containing up to 3 digits and determines whether the number entered is a prime number.